79manuel/tinyApp/README.md

 # TinyApp Project

-TinyApp is a full stack application biult with Node and Express that allow users to shorten long URLs.
+TinyApp is a full stack application built with Node and Express that allow users to shorten long URLs.

 ## Final Product